+Native woodland

+Overall Capacity: Medium-high Guidelines

 On most hill slopes that contain Loch Eck and Glen Finart, further planting would be characteristic to the landscape and in general, would enhance the wooded setting of the glens without detriment to the Special Landscape Qualities of the area.
 On the glen floors however, planting could partially compromise open character and views to mountain/hill summits and/or over Loch Eck.
 In practice however, most parts are already heavily wooded and opportunity for additional planting is therefore limited.

-- Additional native woodland on glen sides and surrounding lower hill slopes would be favoured. - Maintain open views towards summits. - Protect pockets of open pasture along glen floors. - Maintain open views over Loch Eck and along Glen Finart. - Encourage natural regeneration on some steep hill slopes and along the burn.
+Additional native woodland on glen sides and surrounding lowe Maintain open views towards summits.
+Protect pockets of open pasture along glen floors.
+Maintain open views over Loch Eck and along Glen Finart.
+Encourage natural regeneration on some steep hill slopes and a

+Productive conifer

+Overall Capacity: Medium-high Guidelines

 Productive conifer planting would be characteristic to the glens and in general, would enhance the wooded character and setting to Loch Eck without detriment to the Special Landscape Qualities.
 On the glen floors however, planting could partially compromise open character and views to mountain/hill summits and/or over Loch Eck and in places, would contrast with existing native woodland.
 In practice however, most parts are already heavily wooded and opportunity for additional planting is therefore limited.

-- Additional planting on glen sides and surrounding lower hill slopes near to existing stands of commercial forestry would be favoured. - Maintain open views towards summits. - Maintain open views over Loch Eck and along Glen Finart. - Avoid planting on open upper hill slopes and open parts of glen floors. - Ensure woodland edges follow the natural landform of the glen.
+Additional planting on glen sides and surrounding lower hill slop commercial forestry would be favoured.
+Maintain open views towards summits.
+Maintain open views over Loch Eck and along Glen Finart.
+Avoid planting on open upper hill slopes and open parts of glen Ensure woodland edges follow the natural landform of the glen.

+wer hill slopes would be favoured.

+d along the burn.

+lopes near to existing stands of

+en floors. en.